 Here is the same chart, corrected:

-FOX News salvaged itself by adding zero-baseline Y-axis and correcting the bar graph sizes, portraying a more accurate picture.
+FOX News salvaged itself by adding a zero-baseline Y-axis and correcting the bar graph sizes, portraying a more accurate picture.

 The whole point of data viz is to make data easily digestible through presenting them in a visual format.
-Therefore, it is very important to look at the data and consider carefully what sort of visualisation would illustrate it best.
+Therefore, it is very important to look at the data and consider carefully what sort of visualization would illustrate it best.

 In the case of the graph above, it would be better if the percentages are arranged in descending order, so that viewers can faster and more easily decipher the data.
-Bar graph is also arguably not the best visual representation for this type of data.
+A bar graph is also arguably not the best visual representation for this type of data.
 Despite the unpopular opinion on pie charts, it is a better option than bar graphs for this type of data.
 Just be careful when using a pie chart – it is usually a good option only if the percentages are divided into big fractions.

 With this being said, forget about the more traditional charts and graphs.
-There are so many ways data visualisation designers can go crazy in being creative and take their data towards.
+There are so many ways data visualization designers can go crazy in being creative and take their data towards.
 Think outside the box!

 The best mistakes make the best lessons.
 However, your company can avoid going through mistakes and learn straight from us – because we’ve personally witnessed all of them!